 Socrates is adhering to the New York City Department of Parks and Recreation’s guidelines regarding our operations during the Covid 19 pandemic.
-The NYC Parks Department’s approach to public safety is responsive to city, state, and federal policies.
+The NYC Parks Department’s approach to public safety during the Covid-19 pandemic is responsive to city, state, and federal policies.

 Hours & Operations

 Socrates remains open to the public at regular hours — every day from 9am — sunset, continuing to provide the community with essential access to public art and nature!
 Plan Your Visit–>

 Health & Safety Rules

 • Do not visit the Park if you are feeling unwell.

 • You must maintain a distance of at least six feet from other visitors while at the Park.

 • You must wear a mask covering your nose and mouth with a mask at the Park unless you can guarantee that you remain at least six feet away from other visitors at all times.
 Children under the age of two are exempt.